Realtime API

 References the user with a given user ID.

-Used in all Realtime API operations affecting that user, such as fetching or updating user data, or adding a user to a conversation.
+Used in all Realtime API operations affecting that user, such as creating the user, fetching or updating user data, or adding a user to a conversation.
 Created via Session.user.

 createIfNotExists | Creates a user with this ID, or does nothing if a user with this ID already exists. |